 Having grown up in a traditional Jewish household that followed strict kosher guidelines, there is no one more capable to design a kosher kitchen than Harrell Remodeling designer, Debra Winston.
 So when Harrell was approached by a couple to update their circa-1960s kitchen while incorporating solutions that would allow them to adhere to their kosher meal preparation, Debra was exceptionally qualified for the task.

-There are three categories of kosher foods: meat, dairy, and pareve, which includes fruits, vegetables, grains, eggs, and other foods.
-To simplify the kosher concept, there must be dedicated pots, pans, knifes, bowls, dishware, and utensils for preparing, cooking, serving, and eating meat and dairy dishes.
+There are three categories of kosher foods: meat, dairy, and pareve, which include fruits, vegetables, grains, eggs, and other foods.
+To simplify the kosher concept, there must be dedicated pots, pans, knives, bowls, dishware, and utensils for preparing, cooking, serving, and eating meat and dairy dishes.
 This means there are two sets of everything in addition to special dishes and serving platters for Passover.
 With extensive sets of duplicate cookware to function properly and follow kosher requirements, the kitchen needed considerable storage.
 Debra’s clients also wanted high-performance appliances as well as more counter space.

-After speaking in depth with her clients, visiting their home, and armed with her personal knowledge of the kosher standards, Debra embarked on transforming their kitchen.
+After speaking in-depth with her clients, visiting their home, and armed with her personal knowledge of the kosher standards, Debra embarked on transforming their kitchen.
 The end result may not look any different from a classic kitchen redesign but the changes Debra incorporated made a huge difference in the couple’s ability to easily and enjoyably prepare kosher meals for themselves and guests.

 “I enjoy taking a poorly designed space, and reconfiguring it with an improved layout, enhanced lighting, increased accessibility, and heightened functionality,” states Debra of one of the many things she enjoys about her job as a Harrell’s designer.

-Some of the key elements of this kosher kitchen include:
+Some of the key elements of this

 Storage, Storage, Storage